bmjeong/TAS_AMP/README.md

 lkh.solve(solver_path, problem=problem, max_trials=10000, runs=10)
 ```

-- You can change the solver path 너의 컴퓨터에 맞춰서
+- You can modify the solver path to match your computer settings.